 Babel is a conceptually simple protocol.
 It consists of a familiar algorithm (distributed Bellman-Ford) augmented with three simple and well-defined mechanisms (feasibility, sequenced routes and explicit requests).
 Given a sufficiently friendly audience, the principles behind Babel can be explained in 15 minutes, and a full description of the protocol can be done in 52 minutes (one microcentury).

 An important consequence is that Babel is easy to implement.
-While Babel is a young protocol, there exist four independent implementations, including one that was reportedly written and debugged in just two nights.
+At the time of writing, there exist four independent, interoperable implementations, including one that was reportedly written and debugged in just two nights.

 2.2.
 Robustness